 Scope 2 Emissions

-The chart below show the company’s Scope 2 emissions, both absolute and normalized, from 2015 up to 2017
+The chart below show the company’s Scope 2 emissions from 2015 up to 2018.
+The increase in our 2018 Scope 2 emissions compared to 2017 is brought by growth in our operations.

 *Our Scope 2 emissions are solely from purchased electricity that are used at our manufacturing facilities.